UBC-MDS/Group28-CovidTracker/README.md

 ## License

-`covidtracker` was created by Group 28.
+`CovidTracker` was created by Group 28.
 It is licensed under the terms of the MIT license.

 ## Credits

-`covidtracker` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).
+`CovidTracker` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).